sungsoo-ahn/2025/_posts/2025-04-28-myproject.md

 Despite the presence of narratives in our curated datasets and the development of NLP tools for narrative extraction, evaluating their impact on macroeconomic prediction remains challenging.
 Our models incorporating narrative data showed limited improvement over those using only financial data, failing to consistently outperform baselines or financial models.
 Any observed improvements were marginal and statistically insignificant and we regard it as a negative result.

-The missing link between the successful narrative extraction demonstrated by the LLM's analyses and the limited improvement in macroeconomic prediction raises questions about the extent to which narratives alone can truly drive and forecast economic fluctuations, at least at the macroeconomic level.
+The missing link between the successful narrative extraction demonstrated by the LLM's analyses and the limited improvement in macroeconomic prediction raises a question about the extent to which narratives alone can truly drive and forecast economic fluctuations, at least at the macroeconomic level.

 This study serves as a foundation for further exploration, highlighting the need for new macroeconomic models or tasks designed to assess the extracted narratives’ influence on the economy.